Gavel: Agent Meets Checklist for Evaluating LLMs on Long-Context Legal Summarization: ---Evaluating Long-Context Legal Summarization

-To combine all three components into a final score for benchmarking LLMs or use as a reward signal, we compute a weighted linear combination:
+\textbf{Overall \fwnameRef{} Score.} We combine checklist coverage, residual facts, and writing style into a single score:

-where $\alpha$ controls the balance between content and style, and $r$ is the proportion of residual content in the reference summary (total residual text spans length divided by summary length).
-This dynamically weights $S_{\text{checklist}}$ and $S_{\text{residual}}$ based on their relative importance in each summary---more residual content increases the weight on $S_{\text{residual}}$.
-We set $\alpha$ as $0.9$ throughout our paper.
+where $\alpha$ controls the balance between content and style, and $r$ sets the relative weight of $S_{\text{checklist}}$ and $S_{\text{residual}}$, It is computed as the proportion of residual content in the reference summary (i.e., the total length of residual text spans divided by the summary length) and averages 11\% across cases.
+We set $\alpha=0.9$ throughout our paper.